 Used Car Superstores

-Relatively new in the automotive marketplace is the used car superstore.
-These multi-acre operations have a voracious appetite for buying used cars and have streamlined processes to make it easy.
-While you probably won’t get as much for your trade as you would if you sell it yourself, the process is quick and easy.
-It also allows you to eliminate the used car trade-in negotiation from your new-car buying process.
-That way, you can keep the dealer focused on the cost of your new vehicle.
+Another car trade-in option is the used car superstore.
+They’re relatively new, but they have streamlined processes for buying used cars.
+Your trade may not get you as much money as selling it yourself, but the upside to superstores is that they’re quick and easy.
+You can also eliminate the used car trade-in negotiation from the process of bartering the price of your new car.
+You can keep the dealer focused on the cost of your new vehicle.

 Selling It Yourself

-If you have the confidence and patience to do so, selling a used car yourself will usually get you the highest price.
-However, this process usually requires you to invest more time and effort than the other methods.
-You’ll have to list the car for sale yourself, show it to prospective buyers, and decipher all of the paperwork that a dealer would take care of when you trade your car in.
+Selling a used car yourself will usually get you the highest price.
+However, because you’re responsible for everything, private sales usually require more time and effort than the other methods.
+You’ll have to list the car, show it to prospective buyers, and decipher all of the paperwork that a dealer would take care of.

 If you are underwater on your current car loan, selling your car in a private sale is the best way to go, as you’ll have a much better chance of getting a price that’s closer to positive-equity territory.
 Talk to your lender before doing this so you know all the steps you’ll need to complete the sale properly and pay your loan off.